-I made this free oven mitts sewing pattern shape by eyeballing oven mitts for sale online and then drawing around my hand.
-I like the oven mitt shape overall but be advised that it’s size medium-ish – if you want more room just increase the size a bit on a copier.
+This DIY oven mitt free sewing pattern was inspired by our new KitchenAid range.
+Bye bye cheap-o Frigidaire …momma’s got a double oven now with a griddle on top.
+And it was just begging for some nice new oven mitts, or pot holders, or oven gloves, whatever you want to call them.
+I made my free oven mitts sewing pattern shape by eyeballing oven gloves for sale online and then drawing around my hand.
+I love the oven mitt shape overall, and if you want more room just increase the size a bit on a copier.

-I didn’t want the quilting to show on the outside of the mitts – I wanted the smoother fabric look on the outside – so I quilted the inside first and then on the outside fabric.
-I even went to the trouble of pattern matching the stripes on the side seams like so…
+For my striped fabric oven mitts: I didn’t want the quilting to show on the outside of the striped fabric oven mitts – I wanted the smoother fabric look on the outside so it wouldn’t be too busy- so I quilted the inside first and then added the outside fabric.

-It’s easy – I’ll show you how.
-The oven mitts pattern pairs well with my apron with built-in potholders and secret iPhone pocket free pattern.
+Sewing your own oven mitts is easy.
+My new striped oven mitts pairs well with my apron with built-in potholders and secret iPhone pocket free pattern.
 Now what to bake first??
 Shane is voting for this.

-- 1/2 yard 100% cotton fabric – do not use synthetic or else it will melt (I used Heather Bailey Slim Dandy in Blue)
+- 1/2 yard 100% cotton fabric – do not use synthetic on the outside or else it will melt (I used Heather Bailey Slim Dandy in Blue)

 - 1/2 yard Insul-Bright Insulated Batting

-- 1/2 yard of fleece fabric (I used yellow)
+- 1/2 yard Warm & Natural Cotton Batting OR 1/2 yard of fleece fabric (I used yellow)

 - 1/2″ Double Fold Bias Tape (or make your own with a Simplicity Bias Tape Maker)